johanley/almanac/README.md

 **This technique is not the same as the technique used by Environment Canada, so you will see small differences with their weather normals.**

+### 80%-Range
+The almanac makes use in several places of the *80%-range* of data.
+This is used to indicate how much *spread* there is in the numbers.

+For example, if there are 100 data-points (numbers) in a data-set, then you get the *80%-range* of the data-set by:
+- *sorting* the data-points into a list, from low to high
+- *dropping* the first 10 data-points in the list (at the low-end), and the last 10 data-points in the list (at the high-end)
+- *selecting* the data-points at the start and end of the list

 ### Abbreviations